jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 <img src="https://www.oreilly.com/content/wp-content/uploads/sites/2/2019/06/animals-with-faces-b4da60e9a672896d6c1d4f7076ec4448.jpg" alt="A Few O'Reilly Book covers" title="Image Source: https://www.oreilly.com/content/a-short-history-of-the-oreilly-animals/" width = "45%" align="right" style="padding-right: 20px;">

-O'Reilly expanded beyond printed books with an online resource found at [oreilly.com](https://www.oreilly.com/).
+O'Reilly expanded beyond printed books with an online resource available at [oreilly.com](https://www.oreilly.com/).
 It hosts thousands of books and videos including titles that were not originally published by O'Reilly.
 It has several other features, such as live webinar sessions.
 It's a great resource, but it's a subscription service.